leonlinsx/minimal-mistakes/_posts/2020-05-01-Fred-Wilson-speech.md

    - duckduckgo, wordpress are other examples

 17. Once you open up, will proximity of your office be less important?
   - Yes.
-If everything we've talked about is right, being less location sensitive in our investing is somethig we should embrace
+If everything we've talked about is right, being less location sensitive in our investing is something we should embrace
   - This crisis will make it easier to do that
-  - I still think lanugage and cultural differences are something we can't overcome easily. e.g. hearing a pitch by someone less proficient in english is still more difficult for me
+  - I still think language and cultural differences are something we can't overcome easily. e.g. hearing a pitch by someone less proficient in english is still more difficult for me

 **Footnotes**